blueskychan-dev/blueskychan-dev/README.md

 - 💡  &nbsp; Found a new idea, and doing it.
 - 🎓 &nbsp; Studying at Benjamarachanusorn School
-- 💼 &nbsp; Working at Android development project.
+- 💼 &nbsp; Working at somtum.fun, notmycode.dev and more!
 - 🌱 &nbsp; Learning more about android project, kernel, etc.
-- 👏 &nbsp; Acting like a girl a bit >3
+- 👏 &nbsp; A transfems, or genderfluid that uhhh, hard to exapain.
 - 🎯 &nbsp; Learning other programming language like golang

 <h3> 🛠 &nbsp;Tech Stack</h3>